IrrationalShadow/water/docs/content/notes/sass-styleguide.md

 <div class="news">
   <h2>News</h2>
   <article class="news-article">
   <h3>Article headline</h3>
   <p>Butcher waistcoat austin art party franzen, letterpress cardigan...</p>
   </article>
 </div>
 ```

+> Tying your class name semantics tightly to the nature of the content has already
+reduced the ability of your architecture to scale or be easily put to use by other
+developers.
+&mdash; *Nicolas Gallagher*

 The class names `news` and descendant `news-article` don't tell you anything that's
 not already obvious from viewing the content, and cannot be used (or even worse, is used)
 with content that isn't news.

-> Tying your class name semantics tightly to the nature of the content has already
-reduced the ability of your architecture to scale or be easily put to use by other
-developers.
+> The most reusable components are those with class names that are independent of
+the content.
 &mdash; *Nicolas Gallagher*

 So how do you name your classes?
 You should be focusing on the repeating structural